HaxeFlixel/flixel-ui/README.md

 ````
 public static var tongue:FireTongueEx;
 ````
-Note that it's implementing FireTongueEx, not FireTongue.
-(This way it implements IFireTongue, which FlxUI needs).
+Note that it's type is FireTongueEx, not FireTongue.
+(This way the instance implements IFireTongue, which FlxUI needs).

 **3. Initialize your FireTongue instance**